Justin Poore

 Justin Poore (born 26 January 1985) is an Australian former professional rugby league footballer.
-A New South Wales State of Origin representative forward, he played in Australia's NRL for the St. George Illawarra Dragons and Parramatta Eels before moving to England to play for the Wakefield Trinity Wildcats and the Hull Kingston Rovers in the Super League.
+A New South Wales State of Origin representative forward, he played in Australia's NRL for the St. George Illawarra Dragons and Parramatta Eels before moving to England to play for the Wakefield Trinity Wildcats and Hull Kingston Rovers in the Super League.

 Background

 Born in Perth, Western Australia, While attending Endeavour Sports High School in 2002, Poore was selected to play for the Australian Schoolboys team.
 Poore played his junior football for the Helensburgh Tigers before being signed by the St. George Illawarra Dragons.

 Professional playing career

 St. George Illawarra Dragons

 In round 1 of the 2004 NRL season Poore made his premiership début for St. George Illawarra against the Canberra Raiders.
 In August 2008, Poore was named in the 46-man Kangaroos preliminary squad for the 2008 Rugby League World Cup.
 After the 2008 NRL season, Poore and a group of NRL players led by former first-grader and ABC commentator Paul Osborne travelled to Rwanda on behalf of the Hope Rwanda charity, where they helped build 60 cement-rendered homes and a community hall.
 Poore planned to raise more money for the charity and travel to Rwanda again after the 2009 season.

 In May 2009, Poore was selected for Country in the annual City vs Country match.
 In May 2009, Poore was named to make his Origin début for New South Wales in the opening match of the 2009 State of Origin series in Melbourne, Victoria.
 He was one of only four New South Wales players who played in all 3 games of the 2009 series, the others being Jarryd Hayne, Kurt Gidley and Ben Creagh.

 Poore made 21 appearances for St. George in his final season at the club as they won the 2009 Minor Premiership but crashed out of the finals after losing both games against Parramatta and the Brisbane Broncos.
 Poore played 128 games in total for St. George before signing a three-year contract with the Parramatta Eels starting in 2010.